Widening Our World View

-- In Eighth Grade, students begin the year by participating in a Leadership Retreat and end their academic studies with a trip to Washington, DC to explore our nation’s government and history.
+- In Eighth Grade, students begin the year by participating in a Leadership Retreat and end their academic studies with a trip to Bar Harbor, ME.

 Sixth through Eighth Graders also participate in Social Studies Enrichment Topics once per week, including: Civics, Economics, and Sociology.